pudly/schmopera-hugo/content/articles/book-review-the-monster-i-am-today.md

 There's definitely a bit of nostalgia in the whiffs of choir life, music-nerd jokes like pronouncing "Price" like "pree-chay", that first great music teacher, even that first pretty horrible music teacher.

-Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from white voice teachers who worked to "brighten" and "thin" his sound.
-All the people around Leontyne Price (whose sound can be dark, for what it's worth) who were calmly convinced that she was only allowed to sing Aida and Bess in _Porgy and Bess_.
-The act of being a racial minority in a post-secondary music school.
+Other things feel less familiar to me, because I'm a white woman: Simmonds' continuous feedback that his voice was too dark, from white voice teachers who worked to "brighten" and "thin" his sound; all the people around Leontyne Price (whose sound can be dark, for what it's worth) who were calmly convinced that she was only allowed to sing Aida and Bess in _Porgy and Bess_; the act of being a racial minority in a post-secondary music school.

 Simmonds' poetry bubbles up with imagery and references, like Leontyne Price's turban and the civil rights movement.
 His writing is taut and vivid, a single line packing a punch the size of American racial inequality.
 Even through sparse pages, I got major messages: Leontyne Price is a prime example of how Black artists have to maintain an extraordinary level of skill, poise, and ability to shrug off discrimination — otherwise all is lost.